efsta EFR API solutions for B2B and B2G

 Since the e-invoicing functionality is part of systems with different architectures, it is implemented in the existing EFR middleware, which can be operated locally by machine (e.g. POS system), on-site with multiple clients, centrally (ERP) or as a service in the cloud.
 The EFR is embedded in the efsta ecosystem to enable secure data processing and transmission, long-term archiving and system administration via the efsta cloud portal.

-From 1 January 2025, the basic obligation to use e-invoices will come into force in Germany.
-To facilitate the transition for companies, flexible transitional arrangements are planned until 2027.
+From January 1, 2025, the basic obligation to use e-invoices will come into force in Germany.
+In order to facilitate the transition for companies, flexible transitional arrangements are planned until 2027.

 Issuing invoices: